adinapoli/haskell-exchange-2015/slides/slides.md

 \note{
 Transcoded into Distributed jargon, what we want is a Shared Nothing Architecture.
-This is a possible definition, as taking from Wikipedia.
+This is a possible definition, as taken from Wikipedia.
 }

 \begin{center}